Keyboard shortcuts

 print(args...)

-Prints values to output, separated by spaces.
+Prints values to the host’s stdout, separated by spaces.
 Returns none.

 print("hello") // hello